CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

             print(f"{response.content}")
     ```

     This is the code that triggers the chat.
-Since the log file text has been added as a message, the selection strategy will determine which agent should read and respond to it and then the conversation will continue between the agents until the conditions of the termination strategy are met or the maximum number of iterations is reached.
+Since the log file text has been added as a message, the selection strategy will determine which agent should read and respond to it, and then the conversation will continue between the agents until the conditions of the termination strategy are met or the maximum number of iterations is reached.

 1. Use the **CTRL+S** command to save your changes to the code file.
 You can keep it open (in case you need to edit the code to fix any errors) or use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.